Set up your dev environment for extending Teams apps across Microsoft 365

 Select Release preferences.

-For more information on Office 365 release options, see set up the Standard or Targeted release options in Microsoft 365 admin center help.
+For more information on Microsoft 365 release options, see set up the Standard or Targeted Release options in Microsoft 365 admin center help.

 You can preview Teams apps running in Outlook on Windows desktop by using a recent Beta Channel build.
-Check if you have to change the Microsoft 365 Apps update channel for your test tenant to install an Office 365 Beta Channel build.
+Check if you have to change the Microsoft 365 Apps update channel for your test tenant to install a Microsoft 365 Beta Channel build.

-To install Office 365 Beta Channel applications in your test environment:
+To install Microsoft 365 Beta Channel applications in your test environment:

 Sign in to your test environment with your test tenant credentials.